Redundance2

 BOOL

-Request - lead and standby device
+Request - leader and follower device

 xFb1